pollyjchan/pollyjchan.github.io/_pages/research.md

 ## Peer-Reviewed Articles
 ---

+[4] Tetsuro Kobayashi, **Polly Chan**, and Chengfei Gong.
+Adaptation Amid Autocratization in Hong Kong: The Roles of Powerlessness and Secondary Control in Emigration and Self-Censorship. _Accepted._

 [3] Tetsuro Kobayashi, Jaehyun Song, and **Polly Chan**.
 2025.
 [Is A Snapshot Enough?
 Repeated List Experiments in Autocratizing Hong Kong under the National Security Law](https://doi.org/10.1080/17457289.2025.2581905). *Journal of Elections, Public Opinion and Parties* 1-15.

 [2] Tetsuro Kobayashi, and **Polly Chan**.
 2022.
 [Political Sensitivity Bias in Autocratizing Hong Kong](https://doi.org/10.1093/ijpor/edac028). *International Journal of Public Opinion Research* 34(4): edac028.